devhl-labs/CocApi/README.md

 Queries the current war cache for any war not yet announced.
 Fires the NewWar event, and adds the war to the War table.

 ### PlayerService
-Iterates the Players cached table searching for players with Download set to true.
+Iterates the Players cache table searching for players with Download set to true.

 ### WarService
-Iterates over the Wars cached table.
-Queries the CurrentWar cached table for both clans in the war.
+Iterates over the Wars cache table.
+Queries the CurrentWar cache table for both clans in the war.
 Takes the most recent of the two, checks if any changes have been downloaded, and fires the appropriate events.

 ## Migrating from version 1
 Internally version 1 used SQLite.
 If you wish to import the cache from SQLite to your database, utilize the ImportDataToVersion2 method in either the ClansClient or PlayersClient.
 You only need to do this once.
 A future release of CocApi.Cache will remove this method and all traces of SQLite.